Aims and Fit of Module

 Learning outcomes

-C. Work in a team to design and produce relevant media content
+C. Design and produce relevant media content for science communication

-E. Reflect on the ethical issues involved in communicating health and environment
+D. Reflect on the ethical issues involved in science communication

 Method of teaching and learning